 Are you looking for some amazing stats on self-care?
 Our self-care statistics 2022 give you a great overview how serious Americans take self-care.
 Or did you know that 88 percent of all Americans already practice self-care?
 If you are curious to find out some simple but savvy self-care stats about how people practice self-care, then look no further.
-We have gathered a list of exciting self-care statistics for 2022 below that include different areas of life: physical, mental, emotional, financial and social.
+We have gathered a list of exciting self-care statistics for 2022 below that include different areas of life: physical, mental, emotional, financial, social and medical.

 - Which generation practices how much self-care?